nostrocket/NIPS/Identity.md

 # Identity Tree:
 ‼️🔷🚀🍌🔂 Definitions are located in the Nostrocket NIP index.

-* Permanyms MUST be unique within the tree.
+An Identity Tree is a graph of identities that makes Sybil attacks more expensive to conduct than it is to mitigate them.

+* **Permanyms** in an Identity Tree are both unique and permanent within the Tree.
+They should usually be the same as the username in the user's `kind 0` event.

 * Rockets can have multiple trees which are used for permissions over certain functions, for example people in the Maintainer tree can merge patches.

-* Single non-replaceable events are used rather than a replaceable list such that there is a historical record of action taken within the Identity Tree.
+* Identity Trees are composed of event chains that are compiled into a current state.
+We use this rather than using replaceable list events so that there is a transparent historical record of action taken within the Identity Tree.

 ## Creating a new Tree
 ### Tree Ignition Event 🔂